1 September 2025

 Although many artisans in developing countries often face poverty, it is not justified for creators or brands to exploit their know-how in exchange for meagre compensation.
 In contrast, the brand enjoys substantial profits and marketing advantages from the perceived social aspect.
 Brands with economic power and visibility often take advantage of the unbalanced relationship, using their privilege while being aware of the disparity.
 They may attempt to appease their guilt by making small donations to NGOs.
 Unfortunately, such practices are common in the fashion industry, known as social washing and white saviourism.

 Social washing is a tactic used by companies to divert consumers’ attention away from the harmful effects they may have.
 White saviourism, or “the white saviour complex,” is an ideology where a white person assumes a position of superiority to ‘save’ a BIPOC (black, indigenous, or a person of colour) community or individual.
-These techniques are designed to appeal to conscious consumers.
+These techniques are designed to appeal to more conscious consumers.

 In reality, brands often enrich themselves at the expense of artisans who can barely survive.
 The brand takes advantage of the artisans’ know-how and uses high-quality materials while paying low wages, resulting in higher profits for the company.
 Instead of collaborating with artisans and supporting local communities, the brand dictates most aspects, including salaries.